SonarSource/sonarqube-scan-action/README.md

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens in the documentation of SonarQube [Server](https://docs.sonarsource.com/sonarqube-server/latest/user-guide/managing-tokens/) and [Cloud](https://docs.sonarsource.com/sonarqube-cloud/managing-your-account/managing-tokens/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
 - *`GITHUB_TOKEN` – Provided by Github (see [Authenticating with the GITHUB_TOKEN](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token)).*
-- `SONAR_HOST_URL` – **Required** this tells the scanner where SonarQube is hosted.
-  - For SonarQube Server: you can set the `SONAR_HOST_URL` environment variable in the "Variables" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
+- `SONAR_HOST_URL` – this tells the scanner where SonarQube Server is hosted.
+You can set the `SONAR_HOST_URL` environment variable in the "Variables" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
+Not needed for SonarQube Cloud.
-  - For SonarQube Cloud: it should be set to `https://sonarcloud.io`.
 - `SONAR_ROOT_CERT` – Holds an additional root certificate (in PEM format) that is used to validate the SonarQube Server certificate.
 You can set the `SONAR_ROOT_CERT` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 Here is an example of how you can pass a root certificate (in PEM format) to the Java certificate store, when your SonarQube Server uses a self-signed certificate: